opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

           the same as on the Flutter problems so it won't become a 'hate speech'
       active: "true"
     - fields:
+        bio: Frontend Engineer who loves to learn new things and share knowledge with others.
+Co-organizer of 'Dev.meetups()' meetups.
+Mentor at GoIT Academy.
+        city: Vinnytsia
+        name: Andrew Slobodianiuk
+        socialLinks:
+          - src: ""
+            icon: icon-facebook-square
+        country: Ukraine
+        title: Frontend Engineer
+        id: andrew_slobodianiuk
+        image: /uploads/andrew-slobodianiuk-200.jpg
+        company: Onseo
+      talk:
+        id: talk_20
+        title: JAM stack - why do we need it?
+        description: Let's talk about JAMstack and figure out in what cases we can use it.
+We will discuss popular tools like Gatsby and Netlify and why web sites that use it have a good perform
+      active: "true"
+    - fields:
         bio: I'm a web developer.
 Have experience in this area near 10 years.
 At the start I worked as a backend developer.
 I used PHP, Laravel and Drupal.
           Near 4 years ago I started learning frontend.
 Nowadays my main